nodejs/build/README.md

 ==================================
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/iojs/build?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-***Please note that this project is a work-in-progress, the details outlined in this document are ideals and may not represent the actual state of the project (yet).
-See the issues list for progress updates.***

 Wut?
 ----

-This repository contains information used to set up and maintain the **Node.js** and **libuv** CI infrastructure.
+This repository contains information used to set up and maintain the **io.js** and **libuv** CI infrastructure.
 It is intended to be open and transparent, if you see any relevant information missing please open an issue.

-Node.js and libuv are tested on a specific set of hardware / operating system / configuration combinations.
+io.js and libuv are tested on a specific set of hardware / operating system / configuration combinations.
 Commits to the repository are tested on the full set while pull requests to the Node.js and libuv projects from non-core contributors are tested on a smaller, more secure subset.
 Build and test output is collected and success or fail status is reported back to GitHub.

 Test Configurations
 -------------------